79360 Sila–Nunam: Physical characteristics

 Sila–Nunam is very red in visible light and has a flat featureless spectrum in the near-infrared.
 There are no water ice absorption bands in its near-infrared spectrum, which resembles that of Ixion.

 Sila–Nunam experiences periodic changes in brightness with the full period, which is equal to the orbital binary period (see below).
-The light curve is double peaked with the secondary period equal to the half of the full period.
+The light curve is double peaked with the secondary period equal to half of the full period.
 The rotation of both components of the system is synchronously locked with the orbital motion and both bodies are elongated with their long axes pointing to each other.
 From 2009 to 2017 Sila–Nunam experienced mutual occultation events.

 Double system

 Sila and Nunam are so close in size (within 5%) that they may be thought of as a double cubewano.
 Sila is approximately 250 km in diameter and Nunam 236 km.
 Their albedo is about 9%.
 They orbit at a distance of 2,777 ± 19 km every 12.51 days: